Gaussian Invariant Markov Chain Monte Carlo: Introduction

 \section{Introduction}

-In Bayesian statistics a popular approach to sampling-based inference relies on Markov chain Monte Carlo (MCMC) algorithms which are employed to draw a sample from an ergodic Markov chain $\{X_0,X_1,\ldots,X_{n-1}\}_{n \geq 0}$ with continuous state space $\mathcal{X} \subseteq \R^d$, transition kernel $P$ and invariant measure $\pi(\cdot)$, referred to as \emph{target}, for which we assume there is a density denoted by $\pi(x)$.
+In Bayesian statistics a popular approach to sampling-based inference relies on Markov chain Monte Carlo (MCMC) which constructs an ergodic Markov chain $\{X_0,X_1,\ldots,X_{n-1}\}_{n \geq 0}$ with continuous state space $\mathcal{X} \subseteq \Re^d$, transition kernel $P$ and invariant measure $\pi$, referred to as the \emph{target}, for which we assume there is a density denoted by $\pi(x)$.
 The expected value $\E_{\pi}[F] := \pi(F) = \int F(x) \pi(x) dx$ of a real-valued function $F$ is estimated through the ergodic average

 which satisfies, for any initial distribution of $X_0$, a central limit theorem of the form

 with the asymptotic variance $\sigma^2_F$ given by